Overview

 • Fixed Income Interest Rate and Credit Risk: The price of most fixed income

-example, as interest rates rise, the price of many fixed income securities falls.
-This
+as interest rates rise, the price of many fixed income securities fall.
+This risk is

-risk is usually greater for longer-term and higher-rated fixed income securities.
-If
+usually greater for longer-term and higher-rated fixed income securities.
+If the

 maturity may have little impact on the Adviser’s performance; however, if the